Travel on Point(s)

 • U.S. gas stations

-• 3x on all other purchases
+• 3x on all other eligible purchases

-• 12x on Hilton purchases
+• 12x at Hilton on eligible purchases

-• 6x in the following areas
+• 6x in the following areas on eligible purchases

 • U.S. restaurants